How to Get a Construction Equipment & Machinery Trading License in Dubai

 From a regulatory standpoint, Dubai South offers 100% foreign ownership with no requirement for a local sponsor or partner.
 Qualifying free zone income is subject to zero corporate tax, making the jurisdiction highly attractive for international traders looking to establish a cost-efficient, compliant base in the Middle East.

-What the Construction Equipment and Machinery Trading Licence Covers
+What the Construction Equipment and Machinery Trading License Covers

 Traders benefit from the free zone's customs bonded status, which means goods can be held in storage and re-exported without incurring UAE import duties, provided they do not enter the UAE mainland market.

-The Construction Equipment and Machinery Trading Licence at Dubai South is well-suited to a broad range of business profiles:
+The Construction Equipment and Machinery Trading License at Dubai South is well-suited to a broad range of business profiles:

 International machinery manufacturers seeking a regional distribution base to serve Middle Eastern and African buyers from a single, tax-efficient entity.